-Hypnosis Applications Hours: Three This course introduces the advanced student to hypnosis and trance as they may be used in counseling and psychotherapy, as well as in behavior therapy, habit management, and behavioral medicine.
+Hypnosis Applications This course introduces the advanced student to hypnosis and trance as they may be used in counseling and psychotherapy, as well as in behavior therapy, habit management, and behavioral medicine.
 Traditional induction and trance management techniques, indirect hypnosis, and a number of related therapeutic techniques drawn from a variety of therapeutic models are taught and practiced.
-Prerequisite: Consent of instructor.
+Prerequisites: Consent of instructor.

 PSY 537 - Advanced Therapeutic Intervention